melezhik/outthentic/README.md

 Enable/disable debug mode:

-    * Increasing debug value results in more low level information appeared at output
+    * Increasing debug value results in more low level information appeared at output.

-    * Default value is 0, which means no debugging
+    * Default value is 0, which means no debugging.

-    * Possible values: 0,1,2,3
+    * Possible values: 0,1,2,3.

 * `--format`

 Sets reports format.
-Available formats: `concise|default`.
+Available formats are: `concise|default`.
 Default value is `default`.

-In concise format strun shrink output to only STDOUT/STDERR comes from scenarios.
+In concise format strun shrinks output to only STDOUT/STDERR comes from scenarios.

 It's useful when you want to parse stories output by external commands.

 * `--purge-cache`

 Purge strun cache directory upon exit.
 By default `--purge-cache` is disabled.

 * `--match_l`

 Truncate matching strings.
 When matching lines are appeared in a report they are truncated to $match_l bytes.
 Default value is 200.